privacyguides/privacyguides.org/docs/email.en.md

     Tutanota [does have plans](https://github.com/tutao/tutanota/issues/198) to support [AutoCrypt](https://autocrypt.org).
 This would allow for non-Tutanota emails to send encrypted emails to Tutanota accounts as long as their email client supports the AutoCrypt headers.

-??? missing ".onion Service"

-    Tutanota does not operate a .onion service but [may consider](https://github.com/tutao/tutanota/issues/528) it in the future.

 ??? info "Additional Functionality"

     Tutanota offers the business version of [Tutanota to non-profit organizations](https://tutanota.com/blog/posts/secure-email-for-non-profit) for free or with a heavy discount.

     Tutanota also has a business feature called [Secure Connect](https://tutanota.com/secure-connect/).
 This ensures customer contact to the business uses E2EE.
 The feature costs €240/y.

+    Tutanota does not operate a .onion service but [may consider](https://github.com/tutao/tutanota/issues/528) it in the future.

 ### StartMail